 Springtime Weather in Mexico

+Mexico is one of the top countries to visit for spring break, with a great many college students converging especially on the destinations of Cancun, Los Cabos, and Puerto Vallarta during their week off from classes.
 If you're going to Mexico for spring break, we have lots of resources to help you.
-Begin with our Spring Break in Mexico Travel Planner, and be sure to read our safety tips for spring break and Spring Break FAQs.
-If you'd rather avoid the madness, be sure to plan your trip with that in mind.
-Here are some tips: How to Avoid Spring Break in Mexico.
-When is spring break?
-Not all schools have their break at the same time.
-A few have spring break in February, but most take their break in March and a few in April.
+Be sure to read our safety tips for spring break and Spring Break FAQs, but if you'd rather avoid the madness, you can still enjoy Mexico this season, just be sure to plan your trip with that goal in mind, and use these tips to avoid Spring Break in Mexico.
+When exactly is spring break?
+Not all schools have their break at the same time, so the crowds last through the spring months.
+Some colleges in the United States have their holiday in February, but most take their break in the month of March and a few have their holiday in April.

 Spring can be a lovely time to visit Mexico.
 It does require some planning to ensure your holiday is everything you hope it will be.
 Spring breakers looking to party hard in Mexico and forget all their stress and worries related to school love this time of year.
 Others who are seeking a quiet, relaxing vacation may choose to travel during other seasons, but travel to Mexico in springtime brings many delights.